harvardinformatics/website/content/trinotate_example.optional.md

 	$ wget "https://data.broadinstitute.org/Trinity/Trinotate_v2.0_RESOURCES/Trinotate.sprot_uniref90.20150131.boilerplate.sqlite.gz" -O Trinotate.sqlite.gz
 	$ gunzip Trinotate.sqlite.gz

 Place the Trinotate.sqlite database in the working directory.
+Create a separate working directory for this example, for data and results files, running jobs, etc., preferably on the /n/regal file system, which is recommended for SLURM jobs, especially if there is a lot of I/O or large files are written out during jobs.